 Many children with LD and ADHD are social by nature and have appropriate interests in relationships and social activities.
 Nevertheless, as a group, they are more isolated than children who do not have disabilities.
 Though less likely to participate in group activities, those who do are often described as bossy, rude, standoffish, impulsive, ill-mannered and disrespectful.

 As the following examples illustrate, social adjustment issues can manifest themselves throughout the educational process.
-But regardless of the student’s age or grade, it’s crucial that parents and educators figure out the reasons for the antisocial behavior and develop corrective measures to counter it.
+But regardless of the student’s age or grade, it’s crucial that parents and educators figure out the reasons for the antisocial behavior and develop measures to counter it.

 Early Elementary Warnings

 Brad is in second grade.
 He works with an aide for language arts and social studies.
 He spends one period a day in the Resource Room.
 The reading groups in class are named after animals.
 Brad and another student are Snails.
 On the first day of school, all the students made name signs, which the teacher laminated and taped to their desks.
 Brad’s is creative and colorful, but it says, “Brab.”
 His mother is worried because her son comes home in a bad mood every day and won’t join any after-school activities.

 Though he is only seven years old, Brad’s social responses seem more appropriate than his teacher’s.
 He feels stupid because of the insensitive name of his reading group, the fact that classmates point to his name sign and giggle, and during recess children call him a “resource room dummy.”
 Brad’s dyslexia has nothing to do with his IQ.
 He is smart enough to avoid his classmates in extracurricular activities.
 Although he would probably enjoy sports or Cub Scouts, Brad isolates himself for self-protection.